In recent years, personality has become an increasingly important factor in admissions decisions.

 In part, the trend has been driven by research finding that personality can be a strong predictor of student persistence and success.
 Some campuses are turning to essays, social media feeds, and psychological tests to get a holistic picture of each applicant.

-In a recent article for University Affairs, Emily Baron Cadloff shares an inside look at how six competitive Canadian programs make their admissions decisions.
+In an article for University Affairs, Emily Baron Cadloff shares an inside look at how six competitive Canadian programs make their admissions decisions.

 McMaster University, Arts and Science: The program receives more than 800 applications per year—too many to interview every applicant.
 Instead, the program gets a preview of students’ personalities through a supplemental application of short, open-ended essay questions, similar to what officers would ask during an in-person interview.
 Admissions officers look for applicants who answer honestly and demonstrate how they’d contribute to the program.

-University of British Columbia, Commerce: Andrew Arida, associate registrar and director of undergraduate admissions, says he isn't looking for applications packed with prestigious extracurriculars.
+University of British Columbia, Commerce: Andrew Arida, deputy registrar of enrolment services, says he isn’t looking for applications packed with prestigious extracurriculars.
 Instead, he focuses more on the way students talk about their experiences.
-"I've read some great personal profiles from students who were talking about their part-time job at the mall," he says.
+“I’ve read some great personal profiles from students who were talking about their part-time job at the mall,” he says.
 To better understand what makes each applicant tick, the program recently added a video section to its application.

 Ryerson University, Nursing: The program is highly competitive—in May 2017, it received more than 2,500 applications for just 206 seats.
 And it’s selective for a good reason.
 From the very first year, the rigorous program includes co-ops and work placements, so students need to be able to hit the ground running, says Marisa Modeski, assistant director of student recruitment.
 Admissions officers focus on applicants’ grades and course prerequisites, scouring each student’s full academic history, including transcripts from previous higher ed institutions.

-Université du Québec à Trois-Rivières, Occupational Therapy: More than 261 students submitted applications for just 32 spots in this program in fall 2017, Baron Cadloff reports.
-To help narrow the overwhelming number of applications, admissions officers rely on an "R score," which compares the performance of an applicant to the average performance of current students.
+Université du Québec à Trois-Rivières, Occupational Therapy: More than 261 students submitted applications for just 32 spots in this program in fall 2017, reports Baron Cadloff.
+To help narrow the overwhelming number of applications, admissions officers rely on an “R score,” which compares the performance of an applicant to the average performance of current students.
 Then, officers interview finalists, looking for interest in the university and an ability to quickly build trust.
-They also put candidates through role-playing exercises to see how they make decisions under pressure (Baron Cadloff, University Affairs, 12/20).
+They also put candidates through role-playing exercises to see how they make decisions under pressure (Baron Cadloff, University Affairs, 12/20/17).